 Master's Programs in Educational Psychology

-This degree requires the completion of a minimum of thirty-six semester hours of graduate work.
-Twenty-one of these hours consist of a core curriculum in educational psychology that includes one course in each of the following areas: learning (EDP 5333), development (EDP 5332), measurement (EDP 5340), exceptionalities (EDP 5366), cultural issues (EDP 5393), research (EDP 5335), and special problems (EDP 5V95).
+The MSEd degree requires the completion of thirty-six hours of graduate course work.
+Twenty-one of these hours consist of a core curriculum in educational psychology that includes: learning (EDP 5333), development (EDP 5332), measurement (EDP 5340), exceptionalities (EDP 5366), cultural issues (EDP 5393; NOTE: EDP 5393 may be taken as a mini semester study abroad in Costa Rica), educational research (EDP 5335), and special topics (EDP 5V95).

-The remaining hours may include 5000 level courses from one or more of these specializations: assessment, research and statistics, learning and development, special education, gifted and talented, or applied behavior analysis.
-With approval, up to fifteen hours may be taken outside the School of Education.
-The wide array of specializations allows students to select courses that match not only their interests but their future career goals.
+The remaining hours may include graduate level courses from one or more of these areas: assessment, research and statistics, learning and development, gifted and talented, or applied behavior analysis.
+With approval, up to fifteen hours of electives may be taken outside the department and School of Education.
+The affordance of electives allow students to select courses that match not only their interests but their future career goals.

 Quantitative Methods Specialization

 There is a well-documented shortage of professionals with quantitative skills, which makes graduates with such competencies in high demand.
 To help meet this demand, we offer a 5th Year MA program for undergraduates interested in quantitative methods.
 This program allows undergraduates the opportunity to develop skills in quantitative research and complete a Master’s degree in one year.

 The purpose of the 5th year MA program in educational psychology with a specialization in quantitative methods is to prepare professional researchers to understand and apply advanced quantitative research methods to address social problems and understand educational, psychological, and methodological research so that program graduates can contribute new knowledge to the field.